fabioesilveira/Back-end-FAST-FUEL/README.md

 ## Deployment

-The Fast Fuel backend API is deployed on **Railway**, where the Node.js server, MySQL database connection, JWT secret, and Stripe secret key are managed through environment variables.
+The Fast Fuel backend API is deployed on **Railway**, where the Node.js server, MySQL database connection, JWT secret, Stripe secret key, Resend API key, and production tracking URL are managed through environment variables.

-The deployed frontend communicates with the Railway API, while payment processing is handled through Stripe's sandbox environment.
+The deployed frontend communicates with the Railway API, payment processing is handled through Stripe's sandbox environment, and transactional order confirmation emails are delivered through Resend using the verified `fast-fuel-orders.com` domain.

-This allows the backend to run in a production environment while safely simulating real payment workflows without processing real money.
+This allows the application to simulate a complete production-style ordering workflow including payment processing, database persistence, transactional email notifications, and order tracking.

 ---